jlee201/one-up/README.md

 # OneUp

-The current website was recently deployed via Heroku.
+The website was recently deployed via Heroku.
 The app domain is below:

 https://boiling-hollows-87458.herokuapp.com/